edge-servers/immunity-radius/docs/source/user/api.rst

          -d "auth_user=<username>&auth_pass=<radius_token>"

-This method is recommended if you are using multiple organizations in the same OpenWISP instance.
+This method is recommended if you are using multiple organizations in the same Immunity instance.

 .. note::
     By default, ``<radius_token>`` is valid for authentication for one request only and a new ``<radius_token>`` needs to be `obtained for each request <#login-obtain-user-auth-token>`_.
     However, if `OPENWISP_RADIUS_DISPOSABLE_RADIUS_USER_TOKEN
-    <./settings.html#openwisp-radius-disposable-radius-user-token>`_
+    <./settings.html#immunity-radius-disposable-radius-user-token>`_
     is set to ``False``, the ``<radius_token>`` is valid for authentication as long as freeradius accounting ``Stop`` request is not sent or the token is not deleted.